About

 What I'm learning

 Right now I'm spending most of my learning time on database internals, systems programming (with a soft spot for Odin), and figuring out how to make services behave well under load.
-I care less about whatever framework is trending and more about how to make real systems work and work well.
+I'm more interested in how to make real systems work and work well.

 Outside of work

 Life is a mix of farm chores and long training blocks.
-My partner and I run a small farm, which is a good reminder that not everything can be version controlled and rolled back.
-I've finished a couple of Ironmans and currently trying to figure out what to train for next.
+My partner and I run a small farm, which keeps things interesting.
+I've finished a couple of full Ironmans and a half, and I'm currently trying to figure out what to train for next.
 There's something appealing about signing up for things that take months of slow work and then demand everything in one day.

 This site